tyler-technologies-oss/forge-design-system/blog/2025-05-20-consolidated-tyler-icons-library/index.md

 This is great and all, but since both the 1.x and 2.x versions are compatible with the Forge `IconRegistry` and `<forge-icon>` component, just show me what I need to do to [update my code](#how-to-update).

-Keep in mind this updating is **not required** because the new package is backwards compatible, but [we recommend it](#what-happens-if-i-dont-update) to ensure you stay up to date.
+Keep in mind that updating is **not required** because the new package is backwards compatible, but [we recommend it](#what-happens-if-i-dont-update) to ensure you stay up to date.
 :::

 ## Acknowledgements